Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 What's included?

-- Return group shuttle airport transfers and transfer from Inari to Saariselkä
+- Transfers: Return group shuttle airport transfers and transfer from Inari to Saariselkä

-- Accommodation as listed (with 4 nights at the Wilderness Hotel Inari and 3 nights at the Northern Lights Village Saariselkä)
+- Accommodation: as listed with 4 nights at the Wilderness Hotel Inari in a standard room and 3 nights at the Northern Lights Village Saariselkä in an Aurora Cabin

 - Snowmobile safari